Are you single? If so, you probably have some concerns about your retirement that people with partners are less likely to experience.

 Socialization and Support

-Many medical procedures are done on an outpatient basis and hospital stays are short and shrinking, but you will probably need to have someone transport you home and visit regularly to assist you during your convalescence.
-Home care aides are an option, but that can get expensive.
+Many medical procedures are done on an outpatient basis, so you will need to have someone who can transport you home and visit regularly to assist you during your convalescence.
+Hiring a home care aide is an option, but that can get expensive.

 If you aren’t surrounded by a sufficient support network of friends, family, and neighbors, research whether there are senior support organizations in your area and what services they can provide.
 If you are planning to move to a new locale in retirement, the existence of such an organization would be a good criterion for you to consider.